distractdiverge/text-ai-collab-tool/DOCUMENTATION.md

 ## Static Component Diagram

-This diagram illustrates the static architecture of the application, showing the main components and their relationships.
+This diagram illustrates the static architecture of the application, showing the main components and their relationships, including the integration of an external LLM.

 ```mermaid
 graph TD